Searching for details:

 At the end of 2010, Russia's already troubled space industry was further shaken by the failure of the Proton rocket sending a trio of GLONASS satellites to crash down into the ocean.
 This high-profile fiasco attracted the unwanted attention of the government and led to media stories about corruption and nepotism within the Russian space agency.
 Within a month, the GLONASS accident was followed by the botched launch of the Rockot booster, which left a new-generation Geo-IK-2 military satellite in a useless orbit.
 It was now clear that heads would roll at Roskosmos.

 At the beginning of 2011, Russian government officials confirmed old rumors that Anatoly Perminov, who had led Roskosmos since the mid-2000s, would be leaving his post after the celebration of Gagarin's pioneering flight in April.
 The Kremlin officially announced the removal of Perminov on April 29.
 Former Deputy Minister of Defense for Armaments, Vladimir Popovkin, was appointed the new chief of Roskosmos.
 Like Perminov, Popovkin came from the military, a fact which made many veterans of the industry react cynically to the latest reshuffle.
 According to many critics, the agency, which depends on highly educated personnel and complex technological processes, needed an intelligent technocrat and an experienced administrator at its helm, rather than a commands-barking drill sergeant.
 According to one source, the military takeover of Roskosmos in 2000s, made the management of the industry even more backward than it had been during the Soviet period.
-In the first quarter of 2012, Ministry of Finance rated Roskosmos as one of the worst among federal agencies in handling its budget.
+In the first quarter of 2012, the Russian Ministry of Finance rated Roskosmos as one of the worst among federal agencies in handling its budget.